Mendoncia mollis

 Mendoncia mollis is a plant species in the family Acanthaceae (or according to some specialists in the family Mendonciaceae).
+It is a liana native to west-central and southeastern Brazil.

 It is a climber with opposite, entire ovate leaves somewhat hairy abaxially, which renders the species its epithet.
 It can be found in nearly every habitat including dense or open forests, in scrublands, on wet fields and valleys, at the sea coast and in marine areas, and in swamps and as an element of mangrove woods.

 The fruit is a drupe, resembling a dark grape.
 The flowers are surrounded by two bracts.